damies13/rfswarm/Doc/configuration_files_manager.md

 [Return to Index](README.md)

 ## Configuration File
-The INI file is the default configuration file format for the Manager and is created when the Manager is launched for the first time or when the Manager cannot find it in the default directory.
+The configuration File is the default configuration file format for the Manager and is created when the Manager is launched for the first time or when the Manager cannot find it in the default directory.

 **Example default RFSwarmManager.ini file:**
 ```ini